Spectral graph clustering via the Expectation-Solution algorithm

 and each $\boldsymbol\Sigma_k$ is continuous and differentiable.
-Here each component distribution is a curved exponential family distribution, where the component variances are functions of the means (\citeauthor{Bic-Dok}, \citeyear{Bic-Dok}); hence we refer to such a setting as a curved-Gaussian mixture model (C-GMM).
-If the $X_i$ are also independent and we attempt to derive complete-data likelihood equations equations to derive an EM algorithm, we may become swiftly enmired in non-linear equations which we must solve to update the means at each iteration, depending on the structure of each $\boldsymbol\Sigma_k$.
+Here each component distribution is a curved exponential family distribution, where the component variances are functions of the means \cite{Bic-Dok}; hence we refer to such a setting as a curved-Gaussian mixture model (C-GMM).
+If we attempt to derive complete-data likelihood equations necessary to implement an EM algorithm, we may become swiftly enmired in non-linear equations which we must solve to update the means at each iteration, depending on the structure of each $\boldsymbol\Sigma_k$.

-Here the ES algorithm circumvents the potential difficulty afforded by the variance functions.
-We begin by considering the natural unobserved data extension of $\textbf X = (X_1, . . ., X_n)$, which should come as no surprise to those familiar with the EM algorithm:
+Here the ES algorithm circumvents the potential difficulty posed by the variance functions.
+We begin by considering the natural unobserved data extension of $\textbf X = (\boldsymbol X_1, . . ., \boldsymbol X_n)$, which should come as no surprise to those familiar with the EM algorithm: